bruce/twfy/README.txt

 === Daisy chaining

 A few methods on the client return non-OpenStruct instances that support daisy chaining.
-Using these to access related data has some benefits; less parameters to pass around, and caching.
+Using these to access related data more naturally (with caching).

 Here are some examples